Disabling DNS not working

 So disabling DNS does NOT do enough. resolv.conf and hosts at least MUST be left alone or just disallow disabling DNS.

-#1 Updated by rgmhtt about 10 years ago
+#1 Updated by rgmhtt over 10 years ago

 If you disable DNS, then /usr/bin/hdactl needs the following to happen: